 THE ORIGINAL WEST COAST character that inspires this site was first created by my now grown daughter, Holly, when she was small.
 The art evolved into a line of greeting cards and is featured in a children's book called With my Umbrella, I Can: The Magical Journey of Penelope Puddle.

-Penelope Puddle's authentically portrayed West Coast environment shows a little girl thinking creatively with a small black umbrella at her side.
-Although a tangle of windswept hair and hat conceal her facial expressions, her body language and clever creations speak volumes.
+Penelope Puddle's authentically portrayed West Coast scenes show an imaginative little girl playing creatively with a small black umbrella "wand".
+A tangle of windswept hair and hat conceal her facial expressions but her body language and clever inventions speak volumes.

 It is easy to see Penelope relishes every sunbeam, drizzle and drop of life in such rhythmic phases as: